-Today, Hawthorn School District 73 in Vernon Hills is a sizeable district consisting of six buildings serving more than 4,200 students.
+Today, Hawthorn School District 73 in Vernon Hills is a sizable district consisting of eight buildings serving more than 4,200 students.
 But, there was a time when a one-room school house served the community.
 The foresight of a few key individuals and ongoing community support played significant roles in shaping the district into what it is today.

 Back in the 1840s, settlers began to arrive in the area.
 A farmer named John Locke purchased land south of Libertyville on the west side of what is now Milwaukee Avenue.
 Locke, the first village president of Libertyville, donated land for the first school in the area, which was known as Locke School.

 In the early 1900s, Samuel Insull, one of the nation’s most well-known and powerful businessmen,purchased a large tract of land south of Libertyville that extended to Townline Road.
 This land included Locke’s farm and Locke School.
 The school building eventually became a residence on the farm.
 Mr. Insull took it upon himself to build a new one-room Hawthorn School near the family’s home.
 It included an outdoor toilet and a pump to provide water.
 Some say the school’s name came from Hawthorn trees he imported to remind him of his home in England.

 Most of the first Hawthorn students were from families who worked the estate’s fields.
 Mr. Insull sent a horse and wagon to collect the children who lived farthest from the school.
 Classes were conducted in German in the morning and English in the afternoon.
 In 1918, the building was remodeled for about $6,000.